SeventeenthEarth/sudal/docs/e2e-testing-guide.md

 # E2E Testing Guide

-This comprehensive guide covers End-to-End (E2E) testing for the Social Quiz Platform backend, implemented using Go with a custom BDD framework optimized for gRPC testing.
+This comprehensive guide covers End-to-End (E2E) testing for the Social Quiz Platform backend, implemented using **Godog v0.14** with **Gherkin** syntax for true BDD (Behavior Driven Development) style testing.

 ## Overview

-The E2E testing framework provides a pure BDD (Behavior Driven Development) style testing approach that maintains the Given-When-Then structure while leveraging Go's type safety and performance benefits.
+The E2E testing framework uses **Godog** (Cucumber for Go) with **Gherkin** feature files to provide human-readable test scenarios.
 Tests verify the complete functionality of the service by making actual HTTP/gRPC requests to a running server instance.

+### Migration from Custom BDD Framework

+The project has migrated from a custom Go BDD framework to **Godog v0.14 + Gherkin**, providing:

+- **Human-readable scenarios**: Gherkin syntax with natural language
+- **Protocol separation**: Separate feature files for gRPC positive and REST negative tests
+- **Scenario Outlines**: Parameterized tests using Examples tables to minimize duplication
+- **Step definitions**: Reusable step functions in Go for Given/When/Then statements
+- **Comprehensive coverage**: All original test scenarios preserved and enhanced

 ## Quick Start

 ### Prerequisites

 1. **Running Server**: The server must be running on the specified port (default: 8080)

    ```bash
    make run
    ```

 2. **Go Dependencies**: Ensure all dependencies are installed

    ```bash
    go mod tidy
    ```